 But one thing’s for certain: Whatever her syntax that day, the words Truth spoke were powerful and will forever be remembered as one of the greatest speeches of the women’s abolitionist movement.

 Born into slavery, Truth was sold a few times as a child

-Truth was born Isabella Baumfree around 1797 (records of the slave children’s births weren’t kept), in Swartekill, New York, to a slave father, James, who was captured in Ghana and a mother, Elizabeth, who was the daughter of slaves from Guinea.
+Truth was born Isabella Baumfree around 1797 (records of the enslaved children’s births weren’t kept), in Swartekill, New York, to an enslaved father, James, who was captured in Ghana and a mother, Elizabeth, who was the daughter of enslaved people from Guinea.

 Owned by Colonel Hardenbergh in Esopus, New York, which was under Dutch control, Truth grew up speaking Dutch.
 After both the colonel and his son died, Truth was sold off along with a flock of sheep for $100.
 Also known as Belle, the nine-year-old was eventually sold a couple more times and came to learn English under her owner John Dumont who lived in West Park, New York.